AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 Cadets are not authorized to fundraise with the appearance of any Air Force, Space Force, or AFROTC sponsorship.
 This includes fundraisers conducted by Arnold Air Society, Air Force Association, or any other organizations affiliated with Detachment 345.
 Please see the following references for more information: AFROTCI 36-2011 V3, para 1.6, and AFI 34-223 para 10.11.

 While peaceful political activism is encouraged, cadets are not authorized to do so with the appearance of any Air Force or AFROTC sponsorship whether through social media or in-person events.
 Cadets are not to take part in demonstrations that result in violence on people or property.
 Participation in organizations promoting “extremist” ideology that encourage discrimination, hate, or harassment against others will not be tolerated.
 Please see the following reference for more information: AFI 51-508, para 2.4.1.17.

-**Practical Military Training Policies.** Each cadet attends mandatory PMT activities that are AFROTC sponsored training.
-These activities are uniquely military, meet the requirements in Title 10 U.S.C.
-2109, Practical Military Training, and Detachment Commander designates as PMT.
-For the Fall 2022 term, mandatory PMT will include weekly LLAB, three weekly PT sessions, and weekly IMT or FTP.
-IAW AFROTCI 36-2011 V3, para 10.3.4.4., cadets will attend no more than six (6) hours (Monday through Sunday) of mandatory PMT activities each week.
-Deviations from the mandatory PMT maximum time limits will be coordinated and approved by the Detachment 345 Commander in advance.
-There are many activities cadets participate in that are not training and/or are not sponsored by the Detachment or Cadet Wing.
-Cadet Wing meetings will be held on a weekly basis for cadets in leadership or staff positions.

-**Practical Military Training Responsibilities.** The success of all PMT events relies solely on POC understanding the training objectives and supporting the instruction of such objectives.
-Prior to all PMT events, a CONOP will be created by TRG and distributed to all POC in attendance of the PMT event.
-The purpose of this CONOP is to ensure all POC understand their duties and responsibilities for the PMT event.
-The CONOP must include, but is not limited to, all objectives being certified, a timeline of the events and required materials.
-MSG will be required to ensure all materials are at the location of the PMT event as well as serviceable.
-TRG will be required to ensure all POC are adequately training the GMC, accomplishing all objectives for that day, and sticking to the timeline.
-Wing staff will be required to ensure all POC have a CONOP and to resolve any issues that may arise.
-All POC are required to attend LLAB.
-IMT and FTP both require at least three POC in attendance.
-Additionally, one of the following must be in attendance at both IMT and FTP: CW/CC, CW/CV, or TRG/CC.

 ## Awards Criteria
 ### Mid-Semester Flight Awards